-Fatal Car Accident Lawyers in Calgary, Edmonton & Red Deer, Alberta
+Fatal Car Accident Lawyers Red Deer.

 It is tragic to lose a close family member, but the shock that comes with a fatal accident compounds the feelings of loss.
 Families need to know that a fatality caused by a wrongful act or negligence can give rise to a legal claim under Alberta legislation called the Fatal Accidents Act, RSA 2000, c F-8.
 The law recognizes that while money cannot compensate for the loss of a family member, it can replace the financial support that the deceased would have provided for his or her dependents had he or she lived.